Christopher Oscar Peña

 Christopher Oscar Peña is a playwright, screenwriter, actor and educator who resides in New York City.
 He teaches theater at NYU's Tisch School of Arts and is a member of the Playwrights Unit at Goodman Theatre in Chicago.
 He also has had work commissioned by Yale Repertory Theatre.
-Peña is the co-writer of the Golden Globe nominated TV series, Jane the Virgin and was on the "Future Broadway Power List," by Backstage (magazine) in 2014.
+Peña co-wrote one episode of the Golden Globe nominated TV series, Jane the Virgin in 2010.
+He was on the "Future Broadway Power List," by Backstage (magazine) in 2014.